• Skip to main content

 • Click to share on Pinterest (Opens in new window)

-• Click to email this to a friend (Opens in new window)
+• Click to email a link to a friend (Opens in new window)

 Lauren and I started reading this aloud to each other last year and for a reason I can’t remember we stopped reading it halfway through.
 It had nothing to do with the content of the book.
 It’s a young adult novel, so it’s clean.
 And we certainly didn’t put it aside because it was boring.
 It was anything but.
 In any event, something came up, and we set it aside and forgot about it.